Achalasia in Children

 Achalasia often gets worse if it is not treated.
 Medicines are not very effective.
 Surgery is almost always recommended.
 Types of surgery include:

 - Balloon dilation.
 A special type of balloon is passed through an endoscope into the esophagus.
 The balloon is inflated.
-This stretches the tight LES muscles where the esophagus narrows as it meets the stomach.
+It stretches the tight LES muscles where the esophagus narrows as it meets the stomach.
 This surgery does not work as well in children as it does in adults.
 It often does not give long-term relief.

 - Esophagomyotomy.
 This surgery is the best treatment for children.
 It may be done as an open (traditional) surgery.
 Or it may be done using a laparoscope (laparoscopic Heller myotomy).
 For laparoscopy, the healthcare provider makes several small cuts (incisions) to put instruments into the chest (or elsewhere) for surgery.
 The surgeon cuts the LES muscles in the tight area at the end of the esophagus.
 This lets food pass through to the stomach.
-In most cases, this eases symptoms.
-It is a safe procedure with long-lasting results for children.
+In most cases, this surgery eases symptoms.
+It is safe with long-lasting results for children.

 What are possible complications of achalasia in a child?

 Achalasia will not get better without treatment.
 If untreated, weight loss will continue.
-Vomiting food and breathing water into the lungs (aspiration) can also result.
+Vomiting food and breathing water into the lungs (aspiration) can also occur.
 This can cause pneumonia and other breathing problems.
 Adults with achalasia are at greater risk for esophageal cancer.
-This has not been reported in children.
+This disease has not been reported in children.

 When should I call my child's healthcare provider?